 U.S. Secretary of Agriculture Tom Vilsack (sixth from the left) met with LSP members and other farmers during a fly-in this spring.
+(USDA photo)

-(USDA photo) socially disadvantaged farmers.
-However, in June the USDA withdrew its request for proposals temporarily to tinker with the program, and new deadlines are expected to be set this summer. → EQIP-National Organic Initiative: Also this spring, the USDA announced that it was making available \$50 million to organic farmers and those transitioning to organic who are seeking financial assistance and technical expertise to plan and install conservation measures.
+→ EQIP-National Organic Initiative: Also this spring, the USDA announced that it was making available \$50 million to organic farmers and those transitioning to organic who are seeking financial assistance and technical expertise to plan and install conservation measures.
 The National Organic Initiative is being offered through the Environmental Quality Incentives Program (EQIP), which is coordinated by the USDA's Natural Resources Conservation Service.
-Funds for this program focus on six core practices: conservation crop rotations, cover crops, nutrient management, pest management, prescribed grazing and forage harvest management.
+Funds for this program focus on six core practices: conservation crop rotations, cover crops, the CSP application timeline soon.